Operation Goose Trap (Original Speculative Fiction) by Susi Pritchett Jensen

 “It’s probably too late to outride the dogs,” Santiago said.
 “For sure, we couldn’t stop to look for your orphans if we left now.”

 “It would be a death sentence for those kids,” Soli said.
 “Fresh meat would draw every hungry beast in the area.”

 And of course, they were right.
 “Okay,” Geri said, “we’ll stay.”

 “Anyway I’ll need baggers tomorrow,” added Soli, “and you’ll earn a bit more cashola.”

 Donovan grunted and pointed to the truck.

 Little by little, the vets exited the tent, leaving its flaps opened and tied up to the poles to allow the animals to roam in and out without damaging the canvas.
 Most soldiers knew the pattern.
 The dogs would find their way to the camp, fight over any food scraps that remained.
-A few soldiers would climb a high tree somewhere around the site.
+A few soldiers would find a high perch somewhere.
 At some point, they would shoot a dog or two for sport.
 The carcass would of course be eaten immediately by a rival pack.
 Geri had no stomach for this diversion anytime, much less after slicing into geese all day.
 The whole wild dog thing had always disturbed her.
 She headed toward Soli’s truck.

 Donovan grunted his assent.

 A growl sounded outside the cab.
 The four of them went silent.
 Another growl and a rush of movement rocked the vehicle.
 Geri’s arm hairs pricked up.